 Projects that are required for regulatory compliance should not be considered part of the portfolio and should not be funded by your innovation budget

 The portfolio needs to be reviewed and rebalanced periodically

 In future posts in this series we will talk more about allocating limited resources for growth and what to do when your current list is overwhelming.

-Subscribe now to get this whole series, plus our free 15 page e-guide Beyond Strategic Planning: The Role of Boards and Executive Leadership Teams in Creating Agility in an Era of Digital Disruption.
+Subscribe to our blog to get this whole series, plus our free 15 page e-guide Beyond Strategic Planning: The Role of Boards and Executive Leadership Teams in Creating Agility in an Era of Digital Disruption.